mrismanaziz/Reforestation/README.md

-## Why did the worker get fired from the orange juice factory?
-Lack of concentration.
+## Why do bees hum?
+Because they don't know the words.